Today, we’re here with another guide, showing you how to create a workspace in Replug.

 Haven’t signed up yet?
 You can start with a 14-day free trial and get full access to your link in bio analytics.

-Now, here are two quick ways to see what’s really happening behind your link in bio:
+Now, here are two quick ways to see what’s really happening behind your bio links:

 Method 1: Quick check from the bio links tab